-78. Regular communication between readers and tutors is one of the most important aspects of the reader/tutor relationship.
-It is important for tutors to be accessible to their readers and for readers to ensure they are raising with their tutors any concerns that may arise as they begin their practice.
-It is recommended that readers and tutors "meet" regularly; be that in person, over the phone, on a video conference or by taking a walk outside.
+- 76. Regular communication between readers and tutors is one of the most important aspects of the reader/tutor relationship.
+In light of the COVID-19 pandemic, it is expected that barristers may not be attending chambers as regularly and may work from home more often.
+This may remain the case for some barristers indefinitely.
+Social distancing requirements are likely to remain in place for some time and in-person meetings, particularly indoors and inside smaller chambers, may not be practical or advisable. - 77.
+These changes should not stop readers and tutors staying in regular contact via email, telephone or video conference.
+These methods of communication are becoming the norm in all aspects of life and the reader/tutor relationship should be no different.
+It is still important for tutors to be accessible to their readers and for readers to ensure they are raising with their tutors any concerns that may arise as they begin their practice.
+It is still recommended that readers and tutors "meet" regularly; be that over the phone, on a video conference or by taking a walk outside.